 YSEALI Seeds for the Future

 The Young Southeast Asian Leaders Initiative (YSEALI) Seeds for the Future Program is a small grants competition to support innovative initiatives in Southeast Asia.
-It provides funding for the region’s most promising young leaders to carry out projects that improve their communities, countries, and the region across the program themes of Civic Engagement, Education, Economic Growth, and Sustainable Development.
+It provides funding for the region’s most promising young leaders to carry out projects that improve their communities, countries, and the region across the program themes of Civic Engagement, Economic Empowerment and Social Entrepreneurship, Education, and Environmental Issues.
+The program is sponsored by the U.S. Department of State and is funded through a grant from the U.S. Mission to ASEAN.
+Cultural Vistas began administering the program in 2017.

 Frequently Asked Questions